kcartlidge/Newt/README.md

 There are a selection, each targeting a different output system.

 The commands should be run from within the `Newt/Newt` *project* folder, not the solution.
-Remember to update the build date in the `Program.cs` console output.
+Remember to update the build date in the `Program.cs` console output and the CHANGELOG.

 ``` shell
 # Mac, Apple Silicon (eg M1)